brandonlambrecht/express.js-note-taker/README.md

   If you have any questions about the repo, open an issue or contact me at blamb_22@hotmail.com.
 You can find more of my work at  [brandonlambrecht](https//github.com/brandonlambrecht/).

-  ## Demo

-  Click [here](https://drive.google.com/file/d/1jQI79ZXp23KUs8YmWhKFqZOan2GG_TpI/view) for the demo video on how to run the application.